maiha/redisniffer/README.md

 - `-p 6379,7001,7002` : capture port
 - `--deny MONITOR,PING` : these cmds are not stored in stats
 - `--include-ip` : stores client ip addresses too
-- `-o redis://localhost:6379` : write stats into redis rather than stdout
+- `-o redis://localhost:6379` : write stats into redis
-- `-o file://cmds.log` : write stats into file than stdout
+- `-o file://cmds.log` : write stats into file

-- see `redisniffer --help` for more options
+See `redisniffer --help` for more options

 ## Redis output